inbzar/docs/apps/docs/content/modules/multiwarehouse/install-modules.md

 ### Step 1: Install Stock Location Module

-To install the Stock Location Module, run the following command in the root directory of the Medusa backend:
+To install the Stock Location Module, run the following command in the root directory of the InBzar backend:

 ```bash npm2yarn
 npm install @medusajs/stock-location